F81nj3ct0r/cybops/VirtualizationLab-Documentation.md

 3. Back on your terminal paste the copied SSH command in and enter `yes` when prompted.

 <br> **Installing Docker** <br>
-It should now say root@ip or root@localhost in the terminal.
+It should now say root@0.0.0.0 or root@localhost in the terminal.
 Lastly you can update and install docker on your Linode.
 Type in the following commands.

 1. `apt update && apt upgrade –y`